 Important to note that no RAM kit is the same so you will need to tinker with the ProcODT and CLDO VDDP Voltage.
 The above none QVL kit from G.Skill with Hynix C-die was stable with 1.1v SoC, 53.3 ohms ProcODT, 905mv CLDO VDDP voltage and Gear Down Mode enabled.
 No timings were changed nor was DRAM voltage increased this would leave room for overclocking the frequency or timings or even both.
 However, this would require more work and is not for everyone but is covered in separate articles linked at the top of this page.

 And here is another none QVL kit this time from Corsair with Hynix A-die.
 To run the XMP profile stable 1.1v SOC, 53.3 ohms ProcODT, 920mv CLDO VDDP voltage and Gear Down Mode enabled.
-With this DDR4 kit, it is important to illustrate that 5mv was the difference in being stable or unstable and how sensitive CLDO VDDP voltage is.
+With this DDR4 kit, it is essential to illustrate that 5mv was the difference in being stable or unstable and how sensitive CLDO VDDP voltage is.

-- Check the 12v rail of your PSU with HWiNFO64, the 12V rail needs to be 12V or more.
-If it is below 12V at any point in time this could be the cause of the random shutdowns.
+- Check the 12v rail of your PSU with HWiNFO64.
+The 12V rail needs to be 12V or more.
+If it is below 12V at any point in time, this could be the cause of the random shutdowns.

 - Check the Windows Event Viewer, go to System and looks for Errors on hardware to get an indication.